1jour1vin

 Wine rated (2014 guide) 94/100

-The color is straw and the nose rather strict.
-The palate is dense, fairly tight, with good length and very fine liqueur.
+The color is straw yellow and the nose is quite austere.
+The palate is dense, fairly tight, with good length and a very nice finish.
 A great success for Tour Blanche in its easily recognizable style.

 Yves Beck